-If an applicant applies to any other United States matches, or to any other program outside of the CaRMS matching program in the same year, even if the programs to which (s)he is applying commence in different years, (s)he must ensure that they do not match to more than one program, or it will be considered a match breach, thus voiding the CaRMS match.
+If applicants apply to any other United States matches, or to any other program outside of the CaRMS matching program in the same year, even if the programs to which they are applying commence in different years, they must ensure that they do not match to more than one program, or it will be considered a match breach, thus voiding the CaRMS match.

 5. CaRMS application

-Once file review begins, no program applications can be unsubmitted for the purpose of making changes or withdrawn.
+Once file review begins, no program applications can be withdrawn or unsubmitted for the purpose of making changes.

 6. Schedules and deadlines

-Applicants are responsible to ensure the timely receipt by CaRMS of all documents to be included in their application.
+Applicants are responsible for ensuring the timely receipt by CaRMS of all documents to be included in their application.

 7. Sharing information through physiciansapply.ca

 Applicants may use their physiciansapply.ca account to share designated documents and examination results with CaRMS.
-Documents and examination results are only shared with CaRMS, through physiciansapply.ca, if the Applicant has provided consent to share the designated documents and examination results and has not withdrawn consent.
-An applicant is responsible for ensuring that the relevant documents and examination results have been shared with CaRMS in accordance with the PSM applicant timeline established by CaRMS.
+Documents and examination results are only shared with CaRMS, through physiciansapply.ca, if the applicants have provided consent to share the designated documents and examination results and have not withdrawn consent.
+Once applicant results have been transferred to CaRMS, they cannot be removed, regardless of the sharing status listed on physiciansapply.ca.
+Applicants are responsible for ensuring that the relevant documents and examination results have been shared with CaRMS in accordance with the PSM Applicant Timeline established by CaRMS.
 CaRMS will not be held liable for the accuracy or timeliness of the sharing of documents and examination results from physiciansapply.ca.